Afro-Brazilians: Brazilian census categories

 In 2010, the Brazilian Congress passed the Estatuto da Igualdade Racial (Statute of Racial Equality).
 The law adopts the racial term negro to refer to individuals who self-identify as black and brown according to the IBGE race or color classification.
-Although evidence suggests that blacks and browns have similar socio-economic profiles and indicators of material well-being compared to whites, some researchers note that it is problematic to collapse pretos and pardos into a collective black category because part of Brazilians who self-identify as pardo are of mixed European and indigenous ancestry, not African.
+Although evidence suggests that blacks and browns have similar socio-economic profiles and indicators of material well-being compared to whites, some researchers note that it is problematic to collapse pretos and pardos into a collective black category because some Brazilians who self-identify as pardo are of mixed European and indigenous ancestry, not African.
 A survey conducted in the early 2000s with a sample of 2,364 people from 102 municipalities showed that if the "brown" category were removed and Brazilians had to choose between "black" or "white", the population would appear 68% white and 32% black.
 In this binary format, 44% of those identifying as brown would choose the white category.
 According to a 2000 survey held in Rio de Janeiro, the entire self-reported preto population reported to have African ancestry.
 86% of the self-reported pardo and 38% of the self-reported white population reported to have African ancestors.
 It is notable that 14% of the pardos from Rio de Janeiro said they have no African ancestors.
 This percentage may be even higher in Northern Brazil, where there was a greater ethnic contribution from Amerindian populations.

 The fusion of pretos and pardos into negros tends to be validated by the mainstream media, official bodies such as the Institute of Applied Economic Research (IPEA), ministries, government departments, and international organizations.
 However, not all people who identify as pardos are of African descent, especially in Northern Brazil, and identify with Blackness.
 Sociologist Demétrio Magnoli considers classifying all pretos and pardos as Blacks as an assault on the racial vision of Brazilians.
 Sociologist Simon Schwartzman points out that to "substitute negro for preto, suppressing the pardo alternative would mean to impose unto Brazil a vision of the racial issue as a dichotomy, similar to that of the United States, which would not be true."
 Members of the black movement in Brazil seek to define their racial identity in political and socioeconomic terms; pardos are grouped with blacks based on shared realities of racial discrimination rather than merely as a result of having "a drop of black blood."
 Research by Hasenbalg and Silva (1983) indicates that sociological racism is the primary factor uniting blacks and pardos.